-The announcement follows a consultation by HM Treasury consultation on ‘Tackling Promoters of Tax Avoidance’, the Chancellor has set out a package of measures to strengthen existing anti-avoidance regimes and tighten the rules designed to tackle promoters and enablers of tax avoidance schemes.
+The announcement follows a consultation by HM Treasury on ‘Tackling Promoters of Tax Avoidance’.
+The Chancellor has set out a package of measures to strengthen existing anti-avoidance regimes and tighten the rules designed to tackle promoters and enablers of tax avoidance schemes.

 According to Stephen Myers, a wills and probate solicitor with Myers & Co in Burslem specialises in advising private clients on estate and inheritance planning: